NicholasWierenga/Grapher/README.md

 GO

--- Outputs your connection string to be used in the GrapherContext.cs folder select
+-- Outputs your connection string to be used in the GrapherContext.cs file

+select
     'data source=' + @@servername +
     ';initial catalog=' + db_name() +